lakejs/lake-docs/reference/index.md

 ## historySize

-The maximum length of the history.
+Sets the maximum number of history entries.
 When this threshold is reached, the earliest item in the history will be removed.

 * Type: `number`
 * Default: `100`